-This Order applies to any appeal, or application for leave to appeal, that may be made to the General Division of the Court, other than an appeal under the Criminal Appeals Act 2004 Part 2.
+(1) This Order applies to any appeal, or application for leave to appeal, that may be made to the General Division of the Court, other than an appeal under the Criminal Appeals Act 2004 Part 2.

+(2) In respect of an appeal, or application for leave to appeal, to which this Order applies, this Order is subject to the written law under which the appeal or application is made.

-[Rule 2 amended in Gazette 29 Apr 2005 p.
-1800.]
+[Rule 2 inserted in Gazette 21 Feb 2007 p.
+565.]

-3. Institution of Appeal
+Division 2 — General matters

+[Heading inserted in Gazette 21 Feb 2007 p.
+565.]

+3. Hearings by telephone